 Surgery can be done as early as 5 or 6 months of age.

-As a rule, thumb-index finger syndactyly should be separated by six months of age, and ring-little finger syndactyly before one year of age.
+As a rule, thumb-index finger syndactyly should be separated by six months of age, and that involving ring-little finger before one year of age.

 It is best to separate the index and middle fingers at about one year of age.
 The middle and ring fingers are almost even in length and one can wait until the child is two or three years of age.

-When there is syndacyly of three digits, one should stage the operations and separate the webbed fingers at different sessions, preferably at intervals of 3-6 months.
+When there are three digits involved, one should stage the operations and separate the webbed fingers at different sessions, preferably at intervals of 3-6 months.
 This is done to avoid circulatory insult to the finger in the middle.

 Surgery aims at dividing the finger, resurfacing the surgical wound with flaps, and full-thickness skin grafts and reconstruction of the web with dorsal fasciocutaneous flap.

-Complications of syndactyly release include recurrence of syndactyly, finger ischemia, contracture, and skin-graft complications.
+Complications of release include recurrence, finger ischemia, contracture, and skin-graft complications.

 Get more stuff on Musculoskeltal Health